 - Fresh fruits (consumed mostly as desserts or snacks)

 - Whole Grains (including pasta, corn, and rice)

 - Red wine

 - Processed Meats

-The Mediterranean Diet Pyramid (in the same style as the American food pyramid) constructed by the Mediterranean diet advocacy group, Oldways in 1993 shows a foundation of activity and social connections, illustrating the overall importance of lifestyle ahead of diet and something I will address a little further along.
+The Mediterranean Diet Pyramid (in the same style as the American food pyramid) constructed by the Mediterranean diet advocacy group, Oldways in 1993 shows a foundation of activity and social connections.
+This research illustrates the overall importance of lifestyle ahead of diet.
+I will address a little further along.

 Looking at this list of foods, it seems to me that it is pretty similar to how many regions in Italy eat, yet there are some definite gray areas.